Navigation – Plan du site

 Gender marking

-The journal leaves total freedom for authors to choose how to mark grammatical gender in their texts and strongly encourages exploratory scriptural processes to challenge the French binary grammatical system.
+The journal gives total freedom to authors to choose how to mark grammatical gender in their texts and strongly encourages exploratory orthographical processes to challenge the French binary grammatical system.